 - TYQ1.
 This question will list the person who is eligible for the Transitions into Young Adulthood Study.
 The question will ask if we will be able to reach this eligible person at (his/her/their) current address and phone.
 If answered yes or DK/REF, the instrument will go to RPay7a.
 If answered No it will go unto TYQ2. - TYQ2.
 Here we ask if the Respondent knows what the new address and phone number are.
 If the respondent answers yes, the instrument will go to TYADD1.
 If answered NO, then onto RPay7a. - TYADD1- The new address and phone number is collected in these screens.
 Make sure to collect full address and phone information. - TYQ3.
 If new phone number given in TYAREA, TYPHONE, and TYEXT, then here we ask if that phone number is a Home, Work, Cell, or Other.
 If other you will be asked to specify. - RPay7b.
 Here the interviewer should note ON PAPER that there are other members of the respondent's family that are study participants that need their information updated.
-Make notes on paper and make the changes in Surveytrak later. - RPay9a.
+Make notes on paper and make the changes in Surveytrak later.

+Sample Leavers

+In this series of questions we are trying to gather information on people who were original members of the study, but are no longer participating.

+RPAY7D2- "Legal Name" means the name the person would use in any legal procedures, and the name written on their birth certificate.

+R Payment continued.

+- RPay9a.
 Here the interviewer needs to inform study staff how the respondent should be paid. - RPay9b.
-If the answer to RPay9a was "cash" this screen comes up asking the date the cash payment was made. - RPay9c.
-If cash payment made, this ask how much the payment was. - RPay9d.
-This screen asks what kind of special handling is needed for this payment. - RPay9dAmt.
-This screen asks for the amount given, if Non-standard payment amount was selected at RPay9d. - RPay9dSpec.
+If the answer to RPay9a was "cash" this screen comes up asking the date the cash payment was made.

+RPay9c.
+If cash payment made, this ask how much the payment was.

+RPay9d.
+This screen asks what kind of special handling is needed for this payment.

+RPay9dAmt.
+This screen asks for the amount given, if Non-standard payment amount was selected at RPay9d.

+RPay9dSpec.
 This screen comes up if either Temporary Mailing Address or OTHER-specify is given at RPay9d.
 Fill out the needed information.

 RPay10a.
 This question is to find out if the Interviewer used a finder to help secure the case.
 If yes, we go unto collect full address information.
 If no, we go to RPay12.

 RPay10c.
 Here we ask who the Finder's phone number is listed under.
 We make get an answer that the phone is unlisted, that's ok.
 This helps with tracking the respondent in future waves.

 RPay10d.
 Here the interviewer would collect a phone number extension, if the Finder has an extension.

 RPay10e.
 Here we ask who the Finder's phone number is listed under.
 We make get an answer that the phone is unlisted, that's ok.

 RPay10f.
 Here we ask what kind of phone the phone number given for the Finder is.
 Home, work, or Cell?

 RPay10g.
 We ask the about the finder's relationship to the Respondent.

 RPay10h.
 Question asks how much the interviewer offered the finder for their help. \$5, \$10, \$15, or \$20.
 Remember, you must get your team leader's approval to offer \$20.

 RPay10i.
 This screen is for the interviewer to inform Study Staff how the finder needs to be paid.
 Check, Money Order, or if they declined payment.

 RPay11a.
 This screen asks if there is an second finder, if so, we go through another series of questions, collecting the second finder's information.

-RPay11a-See questions RPay10a-RPay10i.
+RPay11a- See questions RPay10a-RPay10i.

 RPay11i.